 In Europe, diagnostics expenses are mostly publicly funded and paid for by public health authorities usually within a thirdparty payer system.
 Each European market however has its own unique characteristics.
 In some countries, reimbursement decisions are made by regional authorities while in others these are made at national level43.
 Within Europe, reimbursement schemes are varying, influencing who within the healthcare system actually performs the testing.
-In the past years, Today, most Idylla[TM] assays in Biocartis' product offering contain biomarkers that are already included in the clinical guidelines, and are as such mostly already reimbursed by thirdparty payers.
-Below is an overview of the main MDx markets and their reimbursement systems.

-changes have occurred regularly in the reimbursement policies in a number of European countries, sometimes favoring highly centralized testing to sometimes favoring highly decentralized testing, with many variations in between.
-Biocartis was able to easily navigate this diverse reimbursement landscape, as the use of our highly flexible Idylla[TM] platform can be adopted to various reimbursement scenarios and settings.
+In the past years, changes have occurred regularly in the reimbursement policies in a number of European countries, sometimes favoring highly centralized testing to sometimes favoring highly decentralized testing, with many variations in between.
+Biocartis was able to easily navigate this diverse reimbursement landscape, as the use of our highly flexible IdyllaTM platform can be adopted to various reimbursement scenarios and settings.